Lucas-C/undying-dusk/README.md

 fast nav / ok page render time | ✔️ | ✔️ | 🤔 | ✔️ | ☹️ | ☹️ | -  | -  | -  | -  | 🤔 |
 ALT+🡄 "back" key binding       | ✔️<br><em>backspace</em> also works | `t` must be used instead | ✔️ | ❌ | ✔️ | ❌ | ✔️ | ?  | ?  | ?  | `Alt+Shift+🡄` instead; remappable |
 "back" history size            | 50 | 256 | 49 | ❌ | 31 | ❌ | 49 | ?  | ?  | ?  | 99 |

-\* Please use Sumatra PDF version 3.1.2, that can be download on [this page](https://www.sumatrapdfreader.org/download-prev.html).
-The latest 3.2 version [has difficulties opening Undying Dusk](https://github.com/Lucas-C/undying-dusk/issues/3).
-This should be solved in the next release of Sumatra PDF.

 We only recommend PDF readers that meet all of the above criteria.